ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Amounts corresponding to incoming htlcs for which we knew the preimage were previously included in `toLocal`, they are now grouped with outgoing htlcs amounts and the field has been renamed from `htlcOut` to `htlcs`.

+#### `getsentinfo`

+The `getsentinfo` API has been updated to avoid returning an empty array while a multi-part payment is starting (#2126).
+While a payment is still pending, `getsentinfo` will now return an additional "virtual" entry that summarizes the whole payment.
+This entry uses the same value for `id` and `parentId`, which makes it easy to detect it.
+Once the payment is complete, this entry will be removed (unless it's the only entry, which can happen when there are no routes available to send the payment).

 #### Miscellaneous

 This release contains many other API updates: